JeffPo's Model Trains Page

 Lionel stock photo.

 Here's an image of my Lionel Santa Fe 4-4-2 steam locomotive and tender.
 The engine smokes and there's an air whistle in the tender.
 This was the first set I bought for myself as an adult.
-I was at Todd's Train Depot (now out of business) and happened upon this set.
+I was at Todd's Train Depot (was in Wendell, NC, but now out of business) and happened upon this set.
 Of course Edna, the proprietor, had a good price on it so I couldn't resist it.
 This set really launched me into buying other engines and cars.
 I immediately set it up on the kitchen floor when I got home and have been railroading ever since.

 Here you see a Lionel Santa Fe boxcar and a Lionel Santa Fe flatcar (with a truck trailer).